josdem/hugo/content/techtalk/spring/spring_boot_web_testing.md

 }
 ```

-`MockMvc` is sending content as an object mapper using a Json Java library and handling the response using `MockMvcResultMatchers` so that, we can validate two important things: status code and body content.
-Here is the test case to validate we are able to get a user by `UUID`.
+`MockMvc` is sending content as an object mapper using a Json Java library and handling the response using `MockMvcResultMatchers` so that we can validate two critical things: status code and body content.
+Here is the test case to validate we can get a user by UUID.

 ```java
 @Test